Home ➥ Programs ➥ Seminar for Seminary Faculty

-Furthermore, the Program for Priestly Formation, 5th edition, begins its introduction on intellectual formation by stating, “There is a reciprocal relationship between spiritual and intellectual formation.
+In the Program for Priestly Formation, 5th edition, we also read this, “There is a reciprocal relationship between spiritual and intellectual formation.
 The intellectual life nourishes the spiritual life, but the spiritual also opens vistas of understanding” (no. 136).

 After the conclusion of each Seminar a book of the proceedings are published for wider dissemination in the seminary community.